loopindex/ckeditor-track-changes/README.md

 * Adjacent changes from different collaborators may affect each other if you accept/reject a single change in the sequence.
 This is related to an issue in ICE which we hope to resolve with the developers.
 * LITE currently supports only one ckeditor per page.
 The plugin will work on the first editor for which it is initialized and will ignore further calls to <code>init</code>.
 * See the <a href="https://github.com/NYTimes/ice/blob/master/README.md" target="_blank">ICE page</a> for known issues related to ICE.
+* Note that the ICE engine adds markup to the editor content.

+##Browser Compatibility
+LITE has been tested on Firefox 15+, Chrome 13+ and MSIE 9+.
+Support for MSIE 8 is not guaranteed, altho the current version seems to work on it.

 ##License